 ‘The Tree of Life’ is a story of a man, Jack O’Brien (Sean Penn), an architect in Houston, reflecting upon his childhood years in Waco, Texas.
 Aside from the show-stopping “Origins of Universe” sequence in the film’s first act, ‘Tree of Life’ is basically a kaleidoscopic assemblage of Jack’s poetic remembrances and dream-like contemplations about his relationship with his mother, father and brothers when he was young.
 It’s quite apparent that through ‘Tree of Life’, Malick is opening a window into his own childhood — though he lends a magical quality to his relatable story.
-But why does he revisits his childhood to seek answers to metaphysical questions about God, life and death?
-The answer to it isn’t as complicated as you might think.
+But why does he revisits his childhood to seek answers to metaphysical questions about God, life, and death?

 As much you grow and progress in life, the foundations and roots of who you are will still remain in your childhood.
 As we grow older, we keep finding ourselves a mask to hide our real selves — but always go back to our childhood to remind ourselves who we really are.
 The special attachment that one has with childhood memories may, in fact, be due to their power to bring us back to earth – lest we forget our way in this muddled universe.
 That might also explain why we cling on to our childhood memories.
 After all, they, usually, are the safest bets to help find our true selves in case we feel lost.

 There is an essence and a feeling that you associate with every memory of yours; I am talking about nostalgia.
 I can’t think of a single film that so effectively captures the feeling of nostalgia the way ‘The Tree of Life’ does.
 And that’s what is so special about the film.
 Malick doesn’t just try to capture memories, but the feelings evoked by the act of memory.
 Memories, in itself, are nearly impossible to depict on film.
-Most of the times, the version of memories we see in films are not only unrealistic but also far from how actually we visualize our memories as.
+Most of the time, the version of memories we see in films is not only unrealistic but also far from how actually we visualize our memories as.
 In actuality, memories are fragmented, fleeting, non-linear, infinite-on-the-edges, sometimes exaggerated, and sometimes poetic.
-And that’s exactly how Malick treats memories as: not as realities, but imagination of realities.
+And that’s exactly how Malick treats memories: not as realities, but the imagination of realities.

-The first forty minutes of the film is devoted to Malick’s interpretation of God, universe and what it means to be a human.
-There is full twenty-minutes of utterly jaw-dropping sequence where using the most magnificent visuals of galaxy, planets, ocean, microscopic organisms, dinosaurs and nature, Malick (with his incredible cinematographer Emmaneul Lubezki) delves into origins of universe and evolution of humans.
-Colorful, imaginative and fantastical, the imagery and the visuals will leave an unforgettable impression on your mind.
-In fact, every frame of ‘The Tree of Life’ is so meticulously crafted that you can pause any scene and hang that frame on your wall.
+The first forty minutes of the film are devoted to Malick’s interpretation of God, universe and what it means to be a human.
+There is full twenty-minutes of an utterly jaw-dropping sequence where using the most magnificent visuals of the galaxy, planets, ocean, microscopic organisms, dinosaurs, and nature, Malick (with his incredible cinematographer Emmanuel Lubezki) delves into the origins of the universe and the evolution of humans.
+Colorful, imaginative, and fantastical, the visuals will leave an unforgettable impression on your mind.
+Every frame of ‘The Tree of Life’ is so meticulously crafted that you can pause any scene and hang that frame on your wall.
 Quite possibly, it is the most beautifully shot movie ever.
-But why did Malick so painstakingly created a twenty-minutes sequence about transcendental elements that hardly has much relation to the story — or so it seems?
-Well, again, look closer.
+But why did Malick so painstakingly create a twenty-minutes sequence about transcendental elements that hardly has many relations to the story — or so it seems?
 He certainly seems to have a purpose.
 Malick, clearly, believes that humans are a product of evolution, and not godly creation — which creates an interesting dichotomy with the climax of the film.